-In fact, these sets are related to one another by a re-normalization transformation: $A^\mu \rightarrow 2mA^\mu$ or $F^{\mu\nu} \rightarrow {1\over 2m} F^{\mu\nu}$.
-Ogievetski\u{\i} and Polubarinov~\cite{op} wrote: ``In the massless limit the system of $2s+1$ states is no longer irreducible; it decomposes and describes a set of different particles with zero mass and helicities $\pm s,\pm (s-1), \pm 1, 0$ (for integer spin and if parity is conserved); the situation is analogous for half-integer spins."\footnote{One can compare this statement with recent works of Dra.
-M. Kirchbach.} One can also see this after performing the Lorentz transformation in the $(1/2,1/2)$ representation, $A^\mu = \Lambda^\mu_{\quad\nu} A^\nu_{basis}$ and looking for massless limit.
+In fact, these sets are related one to another by the re-normalization transformation: $A^\mu \rightarrow 2mA^\mu$ or $F^{\mu\nu} \rightarrow {1\over 2m} F^{\mu\nu}$.
+Ogievetski\u{\i} and Polubarinov~\cite{op} wrote: ``In the massless limit the system of $2s+1$ states is no longer irreducible; it decomposes and describes a set of different particles with zero mass and helicities $\pm s,\pm (s-1), \pm 1, 0$ (for integer spin and if parity is conserved); the situation is analogous for half-integer spins."
+One can also see this after performing the Lorentz transformation in the $(1/2,1/2)$ representation, $A^\mu = \Lambda^\mu_{\quad\nu} A^\nu_{basis}$, and looking for massless limit.
 Thus, we find

 and